InnerSourceCommons/InnerSourcePatterns/README.md

 * [Contracted Contributor](https://github.com/paypal/InnerSourcePatterns/blob/master/contracted-contributor.md) - *Associates wanting to contribute to InnerSource are discouraged from doing so by their line management.
 Relief is provided by formal contracts and agreements.*
 * [Dedicated Community Leader](https://github.com/paypal/InnerSourcePatterns/blob/master/dedicated-community-leader.md) - *Select people with both communications and technical skills to lead the communities to ensure success in starting an InnerSource initiative.*
 * [Review Committee](https://github.com/paypal/InnerSourcePatterns/blob/master/review-committee.md) - *A formal review committee is setup within an org to "officiate" particular inner source projects with resources, etc.*
+* [Service vs. library: It's inner source, not inner deployment](https://github.com/paypal/InnerSourcePatterns/blob/master/service-vs-library.md) - *Teams in a DevOps environment may be reluctant to work across team boundaries on common code bases due to ambiguity over who will be responsible for responding to service downtime.
+The solution is to realize that often it's possible to either deploy the same service in independent environments with separate escalation chains in the event of service downtime or factor a lot of shared code out into one library and collaborate on that.*

 #### Reviewed Pattern Ideas (not yet proven but reviewed)